cultureamp/sre-tech-interview/readme.md

 Requirements to run the CDK application:
 - Node 16
 - `yarn`

+These can be installed using [asdf](https://asdf-vm.com/guide/getting-started.html), which will utilize the versions set in `.tool-versions`.

 The CDK application is located in the `ops` directory